opensbt/prescan-runner/README.md

 Execute the following steps before running experiments with OpenSBT:

+(Step 1 is only required once)

-1. Import the matlab engine ([s. here](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html))
+1. Execute the following to import the matlab engine:

+    ```
+    cd MATLAB_DIR/extern/engines/python
+    py -3.7 setup.py install --prefix="C:\Path\To\Project\venv"

+    ```
+    Further description/options are available [here](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).

 2. Start MATLAB via Prescan using: `matlab.engine.shareEngine`

-3. Make sure all files are added to the matlab path which a required for executing the simulink SUT
+3. Make sure all files have been added to the matlab path which a required for executing the simulink SUT